Charwei Tsai Taiwan, b. 1980

 Born in 1980 in Taipei, Taiwan

-Now lives and works in Taipei, Taiwan
+Now lives and works in Taipei, Taiwan and Paris, France

 Highly personal yet universal concerns spur Tsai’s multi-media practice.
 Geographical, social, and spiritual motifs inform a body of work, which encourages viewer participation outside the confines of complacent contemplation.
 Preoccupied with the human/nature relationship, Tsai meditates on the complexities among cultural beliefs, spirituality, and transience.

 Tsai has also published a curatorial journal titled Lovely Daze twice a year since 2005.
-The complete sets of Lovely Daze are in the library collections of Tate Modern, London; Museum of Modern Art, New York; Pompidou Center, Paris; and MACBA, Barcelona.
+The complete sets of Lovely Daze are in the library collections of Tate Modern, London, Museum of Modern Art, New York, Pompidou Center, Paris, and MACBA, Barcelona.